 NordPass Ease of Use and Setup

 Setting up NordPass is a very quick and simple process.
 Downloading the NordPass app, choosing my master password, and creating my account took just a few minutes.

-Next, NordPass invited me to import my passwords.
-NordPass can automatically import your passwords from a wide range of other password managers using a CSV file (including Dashlane, Keeper, LastPass, and RoboForm) and every major browser.
+I started with adding my passwords.
+NordPass can import your passwords from a wide range of other password managers using a CSV file (including Dashlane, Keeper, LastPass, and RoboForm) and every major browser.

 NordPass Mobile App

-The NordPass mobile app is very simple and easy to use — just like the desktop app.
-The main screen provides access to all of NordPass’s (few) features.
+The NordPass mobile app is very intuitive, and most features are just like the desktop app.
+With NordPass’s mobile app you can:

 NordPass Customer Support